ashishmathew98/Glaucoma-CNN/README.md

 - ACRIMA

 ## Data Prep
-The original image is a scan of the entire retina but since Glaucoma can be detected using cup-to-disc ratio, it sufficient to keep only the optic disc region.
+The original image is a scan of the entire retina but since Glaucoma can be detected using cup-to-disc ratio, it is sufficient to keep only the optic disc region.
 This was done using Open-CV in python and implementing a function with the following steps:
 1. Remove small bright spots in the image using Gaussian Blurring.
 These bright spots could be a result of machine/data issues and/or the presence of other conditions such as diabetic retinopathy
 2. Identify the brightest region in the image, which tends to be the optic disc
 3. Create a window around the brightest region and save it as a seperate image